History of Singers

 The Directors were –

-William Herbert SINGER Managing Director, Edgar Ratcliffe SINGER, (Sir) William BULL M.P., George KING
+William Herbert Singer Managing Director, Edgar Ratcliffe Singer, (Sir) William Bull MP and George King

-1914 – 1918 The firm requisitioned by the Government to make munitions.
-Women employed for the first time.
+1914 – 1918 The firm was requisitioned by the Government to make munitions.
+Women were employed for the first time.

 1918 Pre-war production resumed.
 There was a great demand for war memorials.

-1926 The Art Metal side of the business taken over by the MORRIS ART METAL WORKS of London due to falling demand and the distance from London, the new company becoming the MORRIS SINGER FOUNDRY.
-It still casts statues at Basingstoke where it moved in 1967.
-SINGERS now concentrated on hot metal pressing in non ferrous metal.
+1926 The Art Metal side of the business was taken over by the Morris Art Metal Works of London due to falling demand and the distance from London, the new company becoming the Morris Singer Foundry, which still casts statues at Basingstoke where it moved to in 1967.
+Singer’s now concentrated on hot metal pressing in non ferrous metal.

-1939 Again the company directed to war work.
-The old gas works at Welshmill taken over for the production of cast metal brass rods for producing fuse body pressings.
+1939 Again the company directed itself to war work.
+The old gas works at Welshmill were taken over for the production of cast metal brass rods for producing fuse body pressings.

-1946 SINGERS taken over by the DRAYTON GROUP of Old Broad Street, London.
-Clifford and his son Geoffrey SPITAL left the board.
+1946 Singer’s was taken over by the Drayton Group of Old Broad Street, London.
+Clifford and his son Geoffrey Spital left the board.

-1956 Both companies taken over by the Delta Metal Company.
+1956 Both companies were taken over by the Delta Metal Company.

-2000 The company relocated to Handlemaker Road in Frome and the old site is sold for housing.
-The firm now concentrates on water sprinklers.
+2000 The company relocated to Handlemaker Road in Frome and the old site was sold for housing.
+The firm now concentrated on water sprinklers.

 A late 19th century portrait of John Webb Singer.